 It works a bit like the Capo in guitar – it shortens the ringing part, so called “speaking length” of the strings, making the tuning go up.
 A specially shaped mass is attached to the choir of strings, and the tip of the mass is determining the new speaking length / new tuning level for that note.
 You need one piece of Maqiano for every pitch (=choir of strings) you want to tune.
 For example, if you need a B-half-flat, you just tune the B-flat up a 1/4-step.
 If you need it in many octaves, you have to tune all the B-flats separately.
 Once installed, you can easily fine-tune the note to any desired tuning level, usually up to half step up the original pitch.
 You understand now, that when you tune a note up, for example a B-flat to a B-half-flat, you don’t have the B-flat in that octave anymore.
 If you need to play a B-flat, you have to change the octave, or remove the Maqiano unit.

-The operating range is 2,5 to 3,5 octaves, depending on your piano.
-In Steinway models B, C & D it’s from the lowest F up to the F or G above the middle C. About the same range in Fazioli 212.
-You can go a bit more upwards on most of Yamaha grands, usually up to B-flat above the middle C. In general it works from the low range with 2 strings per pitch, to mid-range as long as there’s enough space upon the strings between the tuning pins/agraffes/v-bar and the dampers/hammers.
-I will soon post a detailed sheet for operating ranges in some of the most common grand and upright pianos.
+The operating range is 3 to 4 octaves, depending on your piano.
+In Steinway models B, C & D it’s from the lowest B-flat up to the B-flat above the middle C. About the same range in Fazioli 212.
+In general it works fine from the low range with 2 strings per pitch, to mid-range as long as there’s enough space upon the strings between the tuning pins/agraffes/v-bar and the dampers/hammers.
+The lowest strings, just 1 per pitch, work too, but requires a bit more adjusting.
 The sound, as well as the easiness of use is at its best on plain wire strings, the copper-wound strings are bit less convenient, specially on upright pianos, and the sound is also thinner, and more likely to buzz / crack on heavily accented notes.

 With the old version of the Maqiano that I used for my solo album and for the video you’ve seen, the timbre of the micro-tuned notes is quite different from the other notes.
 I used some other preparations to soften that difference.
 The new version is much better, but still the timbre changes a little bit.
 This depends on the piano, range, dynamic level etc. Listen to the difference here in this new home recording without any other preparations (all C’s and F’s are tuned about 1/4-step up).